NAGC Legislative Advocacy

 Legislation expires at the end of each Congress if it is not enacted.
 Therefore, NAGC's legislative initiatives must be renewed in the 113th Congress.
 The House and Senate committees on education handle the majority of legislation most relevant to gifted education advocates.
 Although it's important to reach out to all Members of Congress, we need to do even more with the men and women serving on these committees.
 Check the committee rosters to determine if your Members of Congress serve on them and if so, you know that it's especially important to begin early to develop a relationship with that office, and the staff person handling education issues.

-Senators Grassley (Iowa), Casey (PA) and Mikulski (MD) have introduced S.512 the TALENT Act ("To Aid Gifted and High-Ability Learners by Empowering the Nation's Teachers Act") .
-The bill would amend the Elementary and Secondary Education Act (ESEA), to support high-ability and high achieving students.
-The TALENT Act focuses on 4 key areas:
+NAGC is pleased to say that the TALENT Act ("To Aid Gifted and High-Ability Learners by Empowering the Nation's Teachers Act") has been introduced in both houses of the U.S. Congress.
+In March, Senators Grassley (Iowa), Casey (PA) and Mikulski (MD) introduced S.512 and in June Rep. Polis (CO-2) and In Latham (Iowa-3) introduced H.R.
+2338.
+The TALENT Act would amend the Elementary and Secondary Education Act (ESEA), to support high-ability and high achieving students.
+The bill focuses on 4 key areas:

 Change the Assessment and increase Public transparency to ensure that schools can pinpoint the level at which students have mastered state standards and by reporting the students who perform at the advanced levels, disaggregated by subpopulations, on state report cards